Hello, my name is Lynsey Gedye.

 I write this aquaculture e-zine to report on aquaculture resources found on the net, including interviews, reviews, deep web discoveries and links to reports and research from around the world.
 You can use this site to help find aquaculture, aquafarming, and fish farming resources on the net.

 I completed a Masters in Communications degree, based in Poneke – Wellington, Aotearoa – New Zealand.
 My research projects have included how New Zealand religious and spiritual organisations use their web sites to communicate; and, how accessible are New Zealand government web sites.
 I expect to undertake further research on similar topics in the future.
-In addition to writing here about aquaculture, I also write about exploring the edges and margins – the marginalia in my life.
+In addition to writing here about aquaculture, I also write about seeing and exploring the edges and margins – I believe that every day is a Fresh New Day.

 This picture of me was taken by my wife, Marica Sevelj, at Breaker Bay, with the heads of Wellington Harbour behind me, in April, 2006.
 I am learning about writing while writing about learning.
 I enjoy creating these stone sculptures – there’s no deep meaning behind them, I just find the experience of creating them a fun, meditative exercise.
 I like to take photos or make drawings of the works as part of the full project.